Year

 What we did

-In 2019 we were appointed to co-design and co-deliver the Leading Greater Essex (LGE) programme, working with the Public Service Transformation Academy.
+We were re-appointed to co-design and deliver the Leading Greater Essex (LGE) programme from 2024, having previously delivered it for three years alongside the Public Service Transformation Academy.

 The year-long programme focuses on understanding systems and acting to change them.
-We explore the foundations of system thinking and what leadership means in this context, as well as introducing practical skills and approaches around negotiation, story-telling and action learning.
-It is is delivered through a mixture of online and in person events, with five key components:
+We explore the foundations of system thinking and what leadership means in this context, as well as introducing practical skills and approaches such as power analysis, story-telling and action learning.

-- Small group work on practical ‘system challenges’, chosen to reflect the breadth and complexity of issues relevant to Greater Essex.
-Supported by a senior sponsor and group coach, the groups apply the learning from the programme to try to make progress on a live challenge in Essex.
+Outside the main modules, participants work in small groups on practical ‘system challenges’, chosen to reflect the breadth and complexity of issues relevant to Greater Essex.
+Supported by a senior leader from within Essex and group coach, the groups apply the learning from the programme to explore and make recommendations on a live challenge in Essex.

-- Additional resources (reading, videos, podcasts) and reflection exercises to support participants to think creatively and to connect emotionally with the programme material, extending the learning beyond the teaching time.
+Additional resources (reading, videos, podcasts) and reflection exercises support participants to think creatively and to connect emotionally with the programme material, extending the learning beyond the teaching time.
+And dedicated learning and networking events with alumni create a growing network of collective bravery across the region.

 Impact and Learning